waitheramwaurar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-findthatword: displays lines containing the pattern "root" from the file /etc/passwd
 15-countthatword: displays the number of lines that conatin the pattern "bin" in the file /etc/passwd
 16-whatsnext: displays the lines containing the pattern "root" and 3 lines after them in the file /etc/passwd
+17-hidethisword: displays all the lines in the file /etc/passwd that do not contain the pattern "bin"